GSR Composition and Particle Morphology

 The 2018 President's Council of Advisors on Science and Technology (PCAST) commentary on GSR evidence raised a more subtle concern: that the published population studies establishing the rarity of three-element environmental particles were conducted with relatively small sample sizes (typically 100-500 controls) and that some occupational groups had not been systematically studied.
 PCAST recommended continued population-level validation work.
 This does not undermine the admissibility of GSR evidence in well-documented cases but it appropriately places the burden on examiners to document whether the specific occupational or environmental history of a particular case raises any realistic alternative explanation for a single characteristic particle finding.

-Manual SEM-EDS GSR analysis requires an examiner to visually navigate the carbon-tape stub surface at low magnification, identify candidate spherical particles, and then acquire an EDS spectrum for each.
-This is accurate but slow: a trained examiner can characterise approximately 200-400 particles per hour.
-Given that a typical GSR sample from a shooter's hands may contain only five to fifty characteristic particles among millions of background particles, manual analysis is poorly suited to high-caseload laboratories.
+Manual SEM-EDS GSR analysis requires an examiner to visually scan the carbon-tape stub, identify candidate spherical particles, and acquire an EDS spectrum for each.
+A trained examiner characterises approximately 200 to 400 particles per hour.
+Because a typical GSR sample may contain only five to fifty characteristic particles among millions of background particles, manual analysis throughput is a significant constraint in high-caseload laboratories.

 Automated SEM-EDS systems address this through a combined morphometric and spectral screening loop.
 The leading instruments in operational forensic use include the Aspex Personal SEM PSEM-2000 (now part of FEI/Thermo Fisher Scientific), the FEI Quanta 250 FEG-SEM with Oxford Instruments INCA or AZtec EDS software, the JEOL JSM-IT500HR with JEOL EPMA JED suite, and the Carl Zeiss EVO MA10 with Oxford EDS.
 All of these implement the same analytical workflow, originally standardised in the Aspex Explorer SEM and documented in the FBI Laboratory's GSR Unit Standard Operating Procedures: